By: Amin Momen

-Not only do you have the time to find the perfect ski boots without the pressure of a ski getaway breathing down your neck, but you’ll also be able to grab a discount at most stores as they need to sell their winter stuff to make space for summer or next season’s attire.
+Not only do you have the time to find the perfect ski boots without the pressure of a ski getaway breathing down your neck, but you’ll also be able to grab a discount at most stores, such as Snow + Rock, as they need to sell their winter stuff to make space for summer or next season’s equipment.

 And I’m sure we all know what good ski boots can do for you.
 If you need a reminder – let’s take a look at my ski boot journey.

 Where It All Began

 Here I am, looking fashionable as ever clad in my mum’s rolled up ski pants with three thick pairs of socks to wedge my feet into my older sister’s leather ski boots that were at least three sizes too large:

 Ice-nibbled feet with skis too long to manoeuvre was my baptism to skiing.
 And what an impression it made, clearly!

 Somehow it wasn’t enough to put me off, and years later here I was again, still wearing incredibly uncomfortable and highly oversized skis with an unimpressed smile…

 The only difference was that at last I had (slightly) better clothing.
 I really had to crank the buckles to the absolute max to anchor my feet in the boots, resulting in cut-off circulation and painfully cold feet.